vacp2p/rfc/content/docs/rfcs/51/README.md

 This document will be updated for future generations.

 <!-- Create a new RFC for generations when this one reach draft or stable status -->

-### Bias
-Bias is used to skew the priority of shards via weights.
-Other biases than `unbiased` are unspecified for now but may be used in the future.

 ### Topic Design
 Content topics have 2 purposes: filtering and routing.